 Governance Dimension Embedding Anti-corruption Policies & Procedures Baseline Requirement (IFC PS +) The project will meet the baseline requirements for this criterion by developing and implementing an anti-corruption and anti-bribery management system throughout the project lifecycle.
-Positive Contribution Factor N/A Example Methodology At the SPV board-level: ADB's Governance and Anticorruption in Project Design handbook provides guidance on governance and anti-corruption tools that can be integrated in infrastructure project design.
+Positive Contribution Factor N/A Example Methodoloou At the SPV board-level:

+Factor Example Methodology At the SPV board-level: ADB's Governance and Anticorruption in Project Design handbook provides guidance on governance and anti-corruption tools that can be integrated in infrastructure project design.
 Demonstration of implementation of ISO 37001:2016 Anti-bribery and corruption management systems and associated policies.

-Provision on an anti-bribery anti-corruption policy (or similar) supporting an embedded associated framework [IDB Sustainable Infrastructure Framework]

-See ISO 37001:2016
+Example Indicator Provision on an anti-bribery anti-corruption policy (or similar) supporting an embedded associated framework [IDB Sustainable Infrastructure Framework] See ISO 37001:2016 nce Dimension g Transparency & Accountability Policies & Procedures

-Governance Dimension Embedding Transparency & Accountability Policies & Procedures Baseline The project will meet the baseline requirements for this criterion by implementing measures that promote Requirement ethics, accountability, integrity, and transparency throughout the project lifecycle.
-(IFC PS +) Positive N/A Contribution Factor Example At the SPV board-level: Methodology G20 Compendium of Good Practices for Promoting Integrity and Transparency in Infrastructure Development provides guidance on holistic approaches to embedding transparency and accountability policies and procedures across the infrastructure lifecycle.
+Embedding Transparency & Accountability Policies & Procedures Baseline Requirement (IFC PS +) The project will meet the baseline requirements for this criterion by implementing measures that promote ethics, accountability, integrity, and transparency throughout the project lifecycle.
+Positive Contribution Factor N/A Example Methodology At the SPV board-level: G20 Compendium of Good Practices for Promoting Integrity and Transparency in Infrastructure Development provides guidance on holistic approaches to embedding transparency and accountability policies and procedures across the infrastructure lifecycle.
 Demonstration of implementation of internationally recognized management systems such as ISO standards and associated policies.
-Example Provision of an ethics, accountability, integrity, and transparency policy (or similar) supporting an Indicator embedded associated framework [IDB Sustainable Infrastructure Framework]
+Example Indicator Provision of an ethics, accountability, integrity, and transparency policy (or similar) supporting an embedded associated framework [IDB Sustainable Infrastructure Framework]